maxadamo/sensu_web/README.md

 include sensu_web
 ```

-or you may want to the version:
+or you can specify a version (through the git tags availabe on https://github.com/sensu/web.git):

 ```puppet
 class { 'sensu_web':